 The book begins in the style of an epistle by identifying the sender and recipients and short greetings.
-But in the end there is no benediction or final greetings.
+But there is no benediction or final greetings at the end.
 The contents resemble Jewish wisdom literature which address various topics.
 This is why it has been called "Proverbs of the New Testament."
-The tone is sermonic, containing many exhortations and warnings (over 50 imperatives in 108 verses), issued with apostolic authority.
+The tone is sermonic, containing many exhortations and warnings, issued with apostolic authority (over 50 imperatives in 108 verses).
 The practical teachings about how to live as Christians in a hostile environment are intended to be spread to the scattered church as a general epistle.